dnanexus/dxWDL/doc/MissingCallArguments.md

 }
 ```

-Turning the flag on has a downside, it reduces the opportunitues to
+Note that there are downsides to this solution.
+It reduces the opportunitues to
 batch expression evaluation.
 In workflow `bar`, by default, the
 calculation of `sz` and the call to `allele_freq` would be performed
 in one job.
 With the flag turned on, these cannot be combined, and we need three separate
 jobs.
-In addition, missing call arguments do not trigger a compile time error.
+In addition, missing call arguments no longer trigger a compile time error.

 ```wdl
 workflow bar {